spase-group/spase-generate-pages/README.md

 **compact-git.sh**: Bash script to refresh the git attached to "page".
 This will remove all previous commits and add a fresh commit of the pages folder contents.

 **update-git.sh**: Bash script to commit the current contents of the folder with a message that includes a date and then push the repo.

+**update-metadata.sh**:  Bash script to do a "git pull" on every folder in another folder.

 **update-pages.sh**:  Bash script to determine new and updated resource descriptions and generate pages for each one.